Azure Account Onboarding Overview

 - Enterprise Agreement (EA)

-Not sure which type you have?
-Follow this guide:
+Not sure which account type you have?

 - Go to Azure Portal → Cost Management + Billing